raspberrypilearning/durham-quiz/en/quiz1/question_12.md

 --- /code ---

-Which one of these will be printed if the value of `answer` is 12?
+Which one of these words is output after the code runs if the value of `answer` is 12?

 --- choices ---